Aeroput: History

-The first route, Belgrade - Zagreb, became operational on 15 February 1928.
-The following year, 1929, Aeroput joined the International Air Traffic Association (IATA).
-The first international flight was on the 7 October 1929, when Aeroput flew from Belgrade via Zagreb to Vienna with a Potez 29/2 with five-passengers.
-By 1930, Aeroput had regular flights from Belgrade to Graz and Vienna (via Zagreb), and to Thessaloniki (via Skopje).
-Thus the shortest air link between Central Europe and the Aegean Sea was formed across the Yugoslav territory.
+In March 1930, the government signed an amendment to their previous agreement.
+The same year, new flights were introduced from Belgrade to Thessaloniki via Skopje Airport (which the company could now use free of charge thanks to the amended agreement).
+The company posted its highest passenger count thus far that year.
 By then, Aeroput connected Belgrade and Zagreb with routed to all other major domestic centers in the interior and the coast of the Adriatic.
 Initially, the fleet consisted of three Potez 29/2 biplanes with five passenger seats.
 In 1932 Aeroput expanded its fleet with Farman F.306 aircraft, and in 1934 the company purchased three Spartan Cruiser II planes.
 Aeroput also bought two Caudron C.449 Goéland monoplanes, one de Havilland DH.89 Dragon Rapide and six mid-range Lockheed Model 10A Electra aircraft.
 Relying on its renewed fleet, the company greatly expanded its list of destinations in 1937 and 1938.
 Regular flights to Sofia, Tirana, and Budapest were introduced, as well as a seasonal-tourist flight Dubrovnik - Zagreb - Vienna - Brno - Prague.
 In cooperation with Italian and Romanian companies, the Bucharest - Belgrade - Zagreb - Venice - Milan - Turin route was introduced.

 In 1940, Aeroput broke all records by carrying over 16,000 passengers and 232 tons of freight by flying 726,000 aircraft-kilometers.

 The development of the company was interrupted by the start of the Second World War.
 Aeroput suspended all services after the April War at beginning of the World War II in Yugoslavia in April 1941.
 After occupation of Yugoslavia in April 1941, the airline effectively ceased to exist, and its aircraft were seized by the Axis powers.
 After the war, the airline was rebranded and reestablished in 1947 as JAT Yugoslav Airlines.
 JAT was established with the assistant of the Yugoslav transport regiment and former Aeroput pilots and aircraft mechanics.